-- 3) Sexual Assault, which is defined as an offense classified as forcible or nonforcible sex offense under the uniform crime reporting system of the Federal Bureau of Investigation and includes: - a.
+- a.
+Unwelcome conduct, - b.
+Determined by a reasonable person, - c.
+To be so severe, and - d.
+Pervasive, and, - e.
+Objectively offensive - f.
+That it effectively denies a Complainant equal access to the LR's education program or activity. - 3) Sexual Assault, which is defined as an offense classified as forcible or nonforcible sex offense under the uniform crime reporting system of the Federal Bureau of Investigation and includes: - a.
 Sex Offenses, defined to include any sexual act directed against another person, without the consent of the complainant, including instances in which the complainant is incapable of giving consent. - b.
 Rape, defined as (i) penetration, no matter how slight, of the vagina or anus with any body part or object or (ii) oral penetration by a sex organ of another person, without the consent of the complainant. - c.
-Sodomy, defined as oral or anal penetration of the Complainant by the Respondent, without the consent of the Complainant, including instances where the Complainant is incapable of giving consent because of their age or because of temporary or permanent mental or physical incapacity. - d.
+Sodomy, defined as oral or anal penetration of the Complainant by the Respondent, without the consent of the Complainant, including instances where the

+- Complainant is incapable of giving consent because of their age or because of temporary or permanent mental or physical incapacity. - d.
 Sexual Assault with an Object, defined as Respondent's use of an object or instrument to unlawfully penetrate, however slightly, the genital or anal opening of the body of the Complainant, without the consent of the Complainant, including instances where the Complainant is incapable of giving consent because of their age or because of their temporary or permanent mental or physical capacity. - e.
 Fondling, defined as the touching of the private body parts of another person (buttocks, groin, breasts) for the purpose of sexual gratification, forcibly and/or against that person's will (non-consensually), or not forcibly or against the person's will in instances in which the complainant is incapable of giving consent because of age or because of temporary or permanent mental or physical incapacity. - f.
 Incest, defined as non-forcible sexual intercourse between persons who are related to each other within the degrees wherein marriage is prohibited by North Carolina law. - g.
 Statutory Rape, defined as non-forcible sexual intercourse with a person who is under the statutory age of consent of 16. - 4) Dating Violence, which is defined as - a.
 Violence committed by a person; - b.
 Who is or has been in a social relationship of a romantic nature or intimate nature with the victim; and - c.
 Where the existence of such a relationship shall be determined based on a consideration of the following factors: - i.
 The length of the relationship; - ii.
 The type of relationship; and - iii.
 The frequency of interaction between the persons involved in the relationship. - 5) Domestic Violence, which is defined as - a.
-Felony or misdemeanor crimes committed by a person who: - Is a current or former spouse or intimate partner of the victim under the family or domestic violence laws of North Carolina, or a person similarly situated to a spouse of the victim;
+Felony or misdemeanor crimes committed by a person who: - Is a current or former spouse or intimate partner of the victim under the family or domestic violence laws of North Carolina, or a person similarly situated to a spouse of the victim; - ii.

-- ii.
 Is cohabitating, or has cohabitated, with the victim as a spouse or intimate partner; - iii.
 Shares a child in common with the victim; or - iv.
-Commits acts against a youth or adult victim who is protected from those acts under the family or domestic violence laws of North Carolina. - 6) Stalking, which is defined as - Engaging in a course of conduct directed at a specific person that would cause a reasonable person to: - i.
+Commits acts against a youth or adult victim who is protected from those acts under the family or domestic violence laws of North Carolina. - 6) Stalking, which is defined as - a.
+Engaging in a course of conduct directed at a specific person that would cause a reasonable person to: - i.
 Fear for the person's safety or the safety of others; or - ii.
 Suffer substantial emotional distress.